drscotthawley/signaltrain/experiments/time_alignment/README.md

 Current maximum length I could get is 10500 samples, or around 230ms at 44.1Hz.
 This is sufficient for most drum samples.

-***UPDATE: with skip connections (below), as well as wrapping the FNNAnalysis & FNNSynthesis routines with 'shrinking' layers before & after, allowed the size of each 'chunk' to be increased to 15000 samples, i.e. 340ms at 44.1kHz.
+***UPDATE: with skip connections (below), as well as wrapping the FNNAnalysis & FNNSynthesis routines with shrinking/growing layers before/after, allowed the size of each 'chunk' to be increased to 15000 samples, i.e. 340ms at 44.1kHz.
 (Chunk size limit is mainly set by size of VRAM of NVIDIA Titan X GPU -- much larger and the model can't fit in VRAM.)***

 ## Skip connections: